 Should I go abroad for egg freezing?

-The decision to go abroad for egg freezing should be made following careful research of clinics and the options available for long term storage.
-It should be remembered that if you need to use the frozen eggs in the future, it will mean a further trip to this clinic in years to come.
-Alternatively you can enquire about transporting the eggs back to your home country for storage locally.
+The decision to go abroad for egg freezing should be made following careful research of clinics with particular regard to rules and regulations around long term storage.
+It should be remembered that if you need to use your frozen eggs in the future you will need to factor in an additional trip to the clinic which will have financial and time implications.

 Can my eggs be damaged by freezing?